 When &Beyond started out, way back in 1991, we soon became globally recognised as a leader in luxury safaris.
-More than 25 years later, we are now one of the world’s leading luxury experiential travel companies, operating on three different continents: Africa, Asia and South America.
+Three decades later, we are now one of the world’s leading luxury experiential travel companies, operating on three different continents: Africa, Asia and South America.
 Most people know that we own and operate 29 award-winning lodges and camps in Africa, but perhaps not everyone knows that we also design personalised luxury adventures in 15 countries in Africa, 5 in Asia and 4 in South America.
 Not only that, but we are bona fide island experts with three exclusive island properties (which one best suits you?) within our lodge portfolio, as well as a growing collection of far-fetched islands within our tour operating portfolio.

 So let us help cure your thalassophilia with the luxury of an island holiday.
 Here are 15 incredible island escapes to choose from – ok, so they aren’t all ocean-based, but we think you’ll love them all the same.

 Once a pirate hideout, the tropical Seychelles is a magnificent archipelago of 115 exotic islands that are home (strangely enough) to the world’s largest seed pod (15 kg), the world’s heaviest land tortoise living in the wild (300 kg), the world’s largest land crab, the world’s smallest capital city and 11 rare and endemic birds, including the rare bare-legged Scops owl.
 Of course, this island paradise is also renowned for its pearly white beaches, turquoise water, coral reefs, lush rainforests and towering palm trees.